ThGreatExplorer/Playwright/README.md

 ### Attribution

 As a part of Assignment 1, we imported an open source [s-expression parsing library](https://github.com/regb/scala-sexprs).
-The code is unmodified and contained within `sexprs` package.
+The code is contained within `sexprs` package.
+The lexer was slightly modified to allow parsing of negative numbers.